Frequently Asked Questions:

 Is it hard eating out at restaurants?
 How do you do it?

-Not really.
-I pretty much know what dishes contain gluten, dairy, or sugar.
-Any breaded dishes have gluten, “cream-based” soups have dairy, tomato-based and fruity sauces usually always have sugar.
+Everything comes with practice!
+As you can see from my Instagram account, I love to eat at exciting new restaurants.
 Read about the places sugar hides HERE.
-I stick to fruit, vegetables, meat, beans, and nuts when eating at home and eating out.
-Salads with an oil and vinegar dressing and meat and veggie dishes are my usual go-to restaurant meal.
+Sticking to fruit, vegetables, meat, beans, and nuts is ideal when eating at home and eating out.
+Salads with an oil and vinegar dressing and meat and veggie dishes can be a great go-to if you are unsure.

 How do you find out what dishes are “sugar free” when you’re eating out?